coreos/rpm-ostree/design/rojig.md

 labeling configuration such as `container-selinux`.
 In other words there's a circular dependency: packages have labels, but labels are contained in packages.
-We go to great lengths to handle this in rpm-ostree for package layering, and we need to do the same for jigdo.
+We go to great lengths to handle this in rpm-ostree for package layering, and we need to do the same for rojig.

 We can address this by having our OIRPM contain a mapping of (package, file path) to a set of extended attributes (including the key `security.selinux`